 If river-dominated valleys with high mountains to the side sounds like your ideal destination, head to Nahanni National Park Reserve in Canada.
 Trade the passive and gentle Trident River in favour of the impressive whitewaters of the South Nahanni River.
 This remote and mystical river has rapids with names such as Hell’s Gate, which truly sounds like something belonging to Harrenhal!
 Other unmissable parts of this National Park is the dramatic Virginia Falls waterfall (double the size of Niagara falls), the Rabbitkettle Hotsprings and the abundant wildlife and plant species.

-Take me to Nahanni National Park: The closest airport to Nahanni National Park is Fort Simpson, with the airlines Air Tindi and First Air both flying from Yellowknife Airport which is connected with domestic flights to destinations across Canada.
+Take me to Nahanni National Park: The closest airport to Nahanni National Park is Fort Simpson (YFS), with the airlines Air Tindi and First Air both flying from Yellowknife Airport (YZF) which is connected with domestic flights to destinations across Canada.
 From Fort Simpson, you can get to the National Park via a seaplane, or alternatively you can choose to drive.

 The Stormlands, best known for Storm’s End which is the ancestral seat of House Baratheon, is another of the regions of the Seven Kingdoms.
 The Stormlands are located on the eastern coast of Westeros, with Blackwater Bay to the north, the Sea of Dorne in the south and the Narrow Sea to the east separating the Free Cities of Essos from Westeros.